andyly25/WebDevPractice/j043_backendFun/introToExpress/README.md

 - discuss route order
 - note reddit does not do an app.get for each subreddit, they use patterns through route parameters

+# Rednering HTML and Templates
+- Use res.render() to render HTML (from EJS file)
+- Explain what EJS is
+- Pass variables to EJS templates

 ## NPM init and Package.json
 - use the `--save` flag to install packages
 - Explain what the package.json file does